-Yes N/A
+Yes No N/A

 ESG integration √

-Additional ESG specifications $\checkmark$
+Additional ESG specifications ✓

-Exclusions $\checkmark$
+Exclusions ✓

-Cluster munitions & anti personnel landmines $\checkmark$
+Cluster munitions & anti personnel landmines ✓

-Other exclusions or restrictions $\checkmark$
+Other exclusions or restrictions ✓

-Voting $\checkmark$
+Voting ✓

-Engagement $\checkmark$
+Engagement ✓

 Please see glossary for further explanation of these terms.

-Flease see glossally for fullifier explanation of these terms.

 SFDR Article Classification: Article 8 fund.
 The decision to invest in this fund should be based on all objectives and characteristics and not solely its non-financial objectives and characteristics.